jamestiotio/10.006_progressive_learning_worksheet_answers/SUTD 10.006 2019 Progressive Learning Worksheet Answers.md

 3. a) 2.52

    b) No, the reaction is not at equilibrium.
-As Q > K~c~, the reaction will shift to the left to reach equilibrium.
+As Q > K<sub>c</sub>, the reaction will shift to the left to reach equilibrium.

 4. 605